MicrosoftDocs/architecture-center/docs/example-scenario/devops/manage-microsoft-365-tenant-configuration-microsoft365dsc-devops-content.md

 This article describes a solution that tracks changes that service administrators make and adds an approval process to deployments to Microsoft 365 tenants.
-It can help you prevent untracked changes to Microsoft 365 tenants.
-It also helps you prevent configuration drift between multiple Microsoft 365 tenants.
+It can help you prevent untracked changes to Microsoft 365 tenants and prevent configuration drift between multiple Microsoft 365 tenants.

 ## Architecture